 The National Library of Public Information is one of the ten major construction projects completed after eight years, with a budget of 2,000,000,000 New Taiwan dollars.
 It was opened in 2012 and stands as the first national-level digital public library in Taiwan.
 From the initial planning stages, this new library aimed to embody the concept of the building itself as a public art and underwent evaluation by the Ministry of Culture.
 The goal was to provide the general public with a new experience in public art and life aesthetics.
 Despite facing several challenges, the project persevered.

-Yet, we did not give up.
-We then applied to the local government instead of the central government, and became the first example in the central regions to adopt the method of inviting the planner to compete in the selection process.
-Based on the foundation of architectural aesthetics, the planner demonstrated his creativity by inviting artists and art teams of an established quality standard to participate in the creation of public artworks, forming a synergy.
-After 1 year of hard work and planning, they completed 3 permanent public artworks just on time for the opening of the new library, and conducted the "JOY Reading Public Art Festival", attracting close to 130 thousand people.
+Rather than giving up, we applied to the local government and became the first example in the central regions of Taiwan to adopt a method of inviting planners to compete in the selection process.
+Building upon the foundation of architectural aesthetics, the planners showcased their creativity by collaborating with established artists and art teams to create public artworks, resulting in a synergy of talent.
+After a year of hard work and meticulous planning, three permanent public artworks were completed just in time for the library's opening.
+To celebrate this achievement, the "JOY Reading Public Art Festival" was organized, attracting nearly 130,000 people.

-The library has put the public artworks before the eyes of the general public in a close-to-life, aesthetic, and educational way before and after they were set up.
-We continue to lead all other 526 public libraries in the nation to create places of happy reading across all corners of Taiwan through a new public art atmosphere and consolidation of life.
-We expect ourselves to become an important driving force in the promotion of public art, and become the navigator in establishing architectures as public artworks, the implementer of the public's participation in public art, and the advocate of the art of living for all citizens.
+The Library presents the public artworks to the general public in a close-to-life, aesthetic, and educational manner.
+We continuously strive to lead the other 526 public libraries in Taiwan, creating joyful reading spaces across the nation through the integration of public art and the consolidation of a vibrant artistic atmosphere.
+We envision ourselves as a driving force in promoting public art, advocating for architecture as public artworks, facilitating public participation in art, and championing the art of living for all citizens.